dalerxli/PINN_wave-1/README.md

 # PINN(s): Physics-Informed Neural Network(s)

-This is an implementation of [PINN(s): Physics-Informed Neural Network(s)](https://doi.org/10.1016/j.jcp.2018.10.045) to solve 2D wave equation under Dirichlet / Neumann boundary conditions.
-One can find
+This is an implementation of [PINN(s): Physics-Informed Neural Network(s)](https://doi.org/10.1016/j.jcp.2018.10.045) on TensorFlow 2.
+This code solve 2D wave equation under Dirichlet / Neumann boundary condition without training data (data to fit initial & boundary conditions need to be provided).
+One can find and change the initial / boundary condition

 Training could be accelerated with GPU-utilized  is speeded up with [L-LAAF](https://doi.org/10.1098/rspa.2020.0334)